-Mr. Dhaliwal obtained a Bachelor Degree in Liberal Arts from Nagpur University in 1981.
-He received a law degree from Punjabi University in Patiala in 1984.
-Mr. Dhaliwal practiced criminal defense for 4 years in India.
-In 1994, Mr. Dhaliwal earned an LLM from Golden Gate University.
-He was admitted to the California State Bar and the Federal District Court Bar for the Northern District of California in 1995.
+Rattan Dev Singh Dhaliwal, Esq. has been practicing law in the Bay Area since 1995.
+Mr. Dhaliwal obtained his Bachelor Degree in Liberal Arts from Nagpur University in 1981.
+He then received a law degree from Punjabi University in Patiala in 1984 which he used to practice criminal defense for 4 years in India.
+In 1994, he earned an LLM from Golden Gate University and was admitted to the California State Bar and the Federal District Court Bar for the Northern District of California in 1995.
 His primary practice areas are tax law, immigration, bankruptcy, civil litigation, and corporate law.
 Mr. Dhaliwal is an active member of the Bay Area Bankruptcy Forum (BABF) and National Association of Consumer Bankruptcy Association (NACBA).

 Aliah practices general civil and employment litigation, and is also experienced in contract, bankruptcy, personal injury, and consumer law.
 In 2008, she graduated cum laude from the University of California, Hastings College of the Law, where she was a member of the Hastings Race and Poverty Law Journal and published an 80 page note, The Legal Status of Hijab in the United States: A Look at the Sociopolitical Influences on the Legal Right to Wear the Muslim Headscarf, 5 Hastings Race & Poverty L.J.
 441 (2008), which has been cited at least 29 times.
 In 2003, Aliah earned her B.A. with high distinction from the University of California, Berkeley.
 She also obtained a teaching credential in the social sciences from San Jose State University and is a Governing Board Member for the Council on American-Islamic Relations for the San Francisco Bay Area Chapter.